 Playbox Theatre is brilliant for creative kids of all ages interested in training for theatre, circus and film.
 Family attraction Hatton Adventure World is a farm park and shopping village, close to Hatton Locks with its 21 canal locks to walk along, and the recently refurbished Destination Spa at Ardencote is an enticing tranquil treat.

 The National Trust’s beautiful heritage properties in Warwickshire including Charlecote Park, a Victorian country house and landscaped deer park, are an easy drive.
-Compton Verney Art Gallery and Park, with brilliant bijou exhibitions – Canaletto, Magnum Manifesto and the critically acclaimed Lucas Cranach exhibition to name but a few, is close too.
-2020’s summer exhibition On Colour has been postponed until 2021.
+Compton Verney Art Gallery and Park, with brilliant bijou exhibitions is close too.

 AVERAGE HOUSE PRICE